nezaj/instant-llm-guides/guides/010_auth.md

 ## Magic Code Authentication

 Magic code authentication provides a passwordless login experience via email verification codes.
+This method is user-friendly and secure, as it eliminates the need for passwords.
+This is the recommended approach for most applications.

+❌ **Common mistake**: Using password-based authentication in client-side code

+InstantDB does not provide built-in username/password authentication.
+If you need traditional password-based authentication, you must implement it as a custom auth flow using the Admin SDK.

 ### How It Works